MiguelSoares1/Airbnb-Price-Analysis-Visual-Insights-into-Pricing-Trends-and-Revenue/README.md

 A bar chart showing the average price across listings segmented by the number of bedrooms.

-Key Insight: Listings with six bedrooms have the highest average price, while single- bedroom properties are the most affordable.
+**Key Insight**: Listings with six bedrooms have the highest average price, while single- bedroom properties are the most affordable.

 2. **Price per Zip Code**:
 A color-coded map and a bar chart display average prices by zip code.

-Key Insight: Zip code 98199 exhibits the highest average price, highlighting its premium market value, while 98125 offers the most affordable options.
+**Key Insight**: Zip code 98199 exhibits the highest average price, highlighting its premium market value, while 98125 offers the most affordable options.

 3. **Revenue Trends Over Time**:
 A line graph tracks revenue throughout the year, showing seasonal spikes and dips.

-Key Insight: Revenue experiences consistent growth from February to November, reflecting increased demand during travel seasons.
+**Key Insight**: Revenue experiences consistent growth from February to November, reflecting increased demand during travel seasons.

 4. **Distinct Count of Listings**:
 A table displays the count of listings by bedroom count, revealing market composition.

-Key Insight: Single-bedroom listings dominate the market, making up the majority of available properties.
+**Key Insight**: Single-bedroom listings dominate the market, making up the majority of available properties.

 ### Key Insights